-The 11-inch iPad Pro also has flat sides, making it easier to grip on the edge, and allows for the inductive charger for the Apple Pencil to sit on one side of the device.
-The back of the iPad Pro is perfectly flat too, housing a new smart connector and a protruding camera, as well as 90 magnets for case attachment.
+The 11-inch iPad Pro also has flat sides, making it easier to grip on the edge, allowing for Apple Pencil's inductive charger to sit on one side of the device.
+The back of the iPad Pro is perfectly flat too, housing a new smart connector and protruding camera, as well as 90 magnets for case attachment.
 The new smart connector location requires that keyboard accessories fit as a case all the way around the device.

 Perhaps one of the most important features is the USB-C port, which allows for easy connection to a myriad of devices without needing a proprietary cable.
 Connect a USB-C hard drive, an external monitor like the LG Display, or even charge your iPhone with this port.
-The addition of USB-C makes the iPad Pro truly a contender for being a Mac alternative.
+The addition of USB-C helps make the iPad Pro a Mac alternative for many people.

-The Fourth Generation iPad Pro has a new dual-camera system with built-in LiDAR.
-A 12MP wide-angle and 10MP ultra wide-angle camera will allow for improved photography and depth capture.
-The camera system uses a similar sensor to those found in the iPhone XR series of phones, so don't expect iPhone 11 levels of quality, and no night mode.
+The fourth-generation iPad Pro has a new dual-camera system with built-in LiDAR.
+A 12MP wide-angle and 10MP ultra wide-angle camera allows for improved photography and depth capture.
+The camera system uses a similar sensor to those found in the iPhone XR series of phones, so don't expect iPhone 11 levels of quality.
+It also lacks night mode.

 A teardown of the 11-inch model revealed a slightly smaller battery, which seems to be for hosting the new larger camera system.